NTNU-VM/natronR/README.md

 Package structure, workflow and namespace logic

 ## example (taken from NOFA import - must be revritten to fit NaTron)
+NB: in this example, functions are simply put in .R files and sourced from github.
+Here, our intention is to build this as an r-package.
+Documentation and maintainance becomes simpler (I think...).

 ```r
 require(dplyr)